rpeckner-broad/Specter/README.md

 Specter is an algorithm for the targeted analysis of data-independent acquisition mass spectrometry experiments based on linear deconvolution.
 It can analyze data from any instrument type and window acquisition scheme.
 The required user inputs are

-1. A DIA data file in mzML format.
+1. A DIA data file in (centroided) mzML format.
 2. A spectral library in blib format.
 3. A mass accuracy parameter, specified in parts-per-million.